 Note: We do not and cannot review the items listed on our site prior to posting on eBay, nor are we experts in the products or legal concerns of third parties.
 Therefore, we cannot pre-approve items to be listed.

-Review the About Me pages created by intellectual property rights owners
+Review the VeRO Participant pages created by intellectual property rights owners

-eBay encourages intellectual property rights owners who report items through the VeRO program to create an About Me page to explain their policies and procedures concerning infringing items.
-Review a list of About Me pages created by rights owners.
+eBay encourages intellectual property rights owners who report items through the VeRO program to create a page to explain their policies and procedures concerning infringing items.
+Review a list of VeRO Participant pages created by rights owners.

-Note: Not all rights owners have an About Me page.
-We encourage intellectual property owners to create an About Me page to help our sellers, but they are not obliged to do so.
-If a particular rights owner is not listed you may need to find an alternate method of contacting them.
+Note: Not all rights owners have a VeRO Participant page.
+Although we encourage intellectual property owners to create a page to help our sellers, they aren't obliged to do so.
+If a particular rights owner isn't listed, you may need to find another way of contacting them.